-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of SSM Health Plan Integrity (HMO-POS)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Medica Advantage with SSM Value (HMO-POS)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact the Customer Care Center toll-free at 1-877-301-3326 for additional information.
 (TTY users should call 711.)
 Hours are 8 am to 8 pm, seven days per week.
 However, please note that our automated phone system may answer your call during all Federal holidays and weekends from April 1 to September 30.
 Please leave your name and telephone number, and we'll call you back by the end of the next business day.
+This call is free.